Can Large Language Models Address Open-Target Stance Detection?: Human Annotation Process

-\textbf{Dataset Description:} The file includes a \textit{Tweet} column with various Twitter posts.
+\textbf{Dataset Description:} The file includes a \textit{Text} column with various Twitter posts or news comments.
 The \textit{Gold Target} column represents the true target, indicating the primary topic or issue the tweet addresses, which in turn informs the stance noted in the \textit{Gold Stance} column.
-For each tweet, there are eight generated targets (in columns \textit{T1} through \textit{T8}) produced by different models, whose names remain anonymous for unbiased annotation.
+For each tweet, there are twenty-four generated targets (in columns \textit{T1} through \textit{T24}) produced by different models, whose names remain anonymous for unbiased annotation.
 Additionally, there are empty cells (e.g., in the \textit{T1 Score} column) designated for storing human evaluation scores corresponding to each generated target.

-\textbf{Definition of a Relevant Target:} A generated target in the context of the target generation task is considered relevant if it accurately captures or closely aligns with the main topic, issue, or entity identified by the golden target in a given tweet.
-It should reflect the key subject matter or concern that the golden target represents, maintaining coherence with the overall context and meaning of the tweet.
+\textbf{Definition of a Relevant Target:} A generated target in the context of the target generation task is considered relevant if it accurately captures or closely aligns with the main topic, issue, or entity identified by the golden target in a given text.
+It should reflect the key subject matter or concern that the golden target represents, maintaining coherence with the overall context and meaning of the text.

-\textbf{Task Description:} Your task is to assess the quality of each generated target by evaluating its relevance to the golden target in the tweet.
+\textbf{Task Description:} Your task is to assess the quality of each generated target by evaluating its relevance to the golden target in the text.
 You will do this by answering the following question and assigning a score to each generated target.
 Scoring criteria and examples are provided below.